JenDionicio/Player-Simulator/README.md

 # Player-Simulator
-#### The code testPolynomial.cpp tests various functionalities of a Polynomial class in C++.
+#### The code tests various functionalities of a Polynomial class in C++.
 Here's a summary of its operations:

 Creating Polynomials: